Land Management Program

 - Conversion of barbed wire into wildlife-friendly fence

-- Musk thistle research with Journeys School to direct weed control strategies and evaluate weed control efficiency
+- Musk thistle research to direct weed control strategies and evaluate weed control efficiency

 - Fence removal to facilitate ungulate movement